 Aflac offers much more than just entertaining commercials featuring the Aflac duck.
 Since 1955, Aflac has been providing people with a wide variety of insurance coverage, through both the workplace and direct sales to individuals.

-This review will detail the company’s background, the different coverages Aflac offers, how those coverages are marketed, and Aflac life insurance.
+This Aflac life insurance review will detail the company’s background, the different coverages offered, how those coverages are marketed, and Aflac life insurance.

 Aflac: An Impressive Resume